johnny-liaw/obsidian/Blockchain/Smart Contracts.md

 # Smart Contracts
-> ⭐ Programs on the blockchain that can send/store/receive tokens, perform computations, interact with other smart contracts, store data on the blockchain.
+> ⭐ Smart contracts are programs on the blockchain that can send/store/receive tokens, perform computations, interact with other smart contracts, store data on the blockchain.